nickserv/danamccurdy.com/teaching_and_consulting.md

 - Institute of Audio Research <small class="text-info">(NYC)</small>
 - P.S.
 24 Elementary School <small class="text-info">(Paterson, NJ)</small>

-## Some of my notable students and clients
+## Some notable students and clients
 <!-- Start a definition list with a horizontal style and a paragraph tag wrapping each term. -->

 [Yusef Lateef](http://www.yuseflateef.com)